Labor and Employment Law

-Our Labor and Employment Law Practice Group represents employers by actively counseling management and human resource professionals on a wide range of issues related to the workplace.
+Our Labor and Employment Law Group represents employers by actively counseling management and human resource professionals on a wide range of issues related to the workplace.
 We also regularly represent employers in the defense of employment claims filed with the Equal Employment Opportunity Commission and equivalent state and local fair employment practices agencies and in federal and state courts.

 Managing a workforce presents employers with an array of challenges.
 Whether companies are dealing with the ramifications of long-standing employment laws (think: Fair Labor Standards Act) or are attempting to comply with recent amendments to those laws (think: Americans with Disabilities Act Amendments Act), or are navigating requirements under newer laws (think: Affordable Care Act), employers need competent advice and guidance to make the best decisions for their employees and companies.
 We pride ourselves in staying ahead of the curve with respect to the myriad employment laws and regulations that affect employers on a daily basis.
 Our goal is to understand our clients’ businesses and the employment law issues impacting their industries and to provide advice on the best path forward.
 We frequently counsel employers with respect to issues such as interviewing and hiring; employee discipline and termination; information disclosure; wage and hour matters; internal investigations; plant closings, reductions in force; union avoidance; compliance with federal, state, and local laws and regulations; the impact and enforceability of restrictive covenants (non-competition agreements); and litigation avoidance strategies.